AMC Global Media: 2020–2025

 In early 2020, the AMC Networks involved Switzer Group to lead the redesign of its tenth-floor headquarters at 11 Penn Plaza, New York.

 On May 13, 2020, AMC Networks announced it was acquiring the rights to Anne Rice's major literary works, including The Vampire Chronicles and Lives of the Mayfair Witches.

 In September 2020, executive chairman Charles Dolan retired from his position, moving to a chairman emeritus role.
 His son, James L. Dolan, was then named chairman of AMC Networks.

 On February 2, 2021, AMC Networks entered into a strategic partnership with Canadian production company Shaftesbury Films.
 AMC made an investment in the company, thus giving them access to the latter's slate and expanding their content and development capabilities in Canada.

-On January 5, 2022, AMC Networks acquired American anime company Sentai Holdings, which includes the distributor Sentai Filmworks, the Anime Network, and the HIDIVE streaming service, which came months after Sony's FUNimation (then a joint venture between its US-based Sony Pictures Television and Sony Music Entertainment Japan's Aniplex units) acquired Crunchyroll from AT&T's WarnerMedia in August 2021.
+In December 2021, AMC Networks acquired American anime company Sentai Holdings, which includes the distributor Sentai Filmworks, the Anime Network, and the HIDIVE streaming service, which was then announced a month later on January 5, 2022.
+This came months after Sony's Funimation (then a joint venture between its US-based Sony Pictures Television and Sony Music Entertainment Japan's Aniplex units) acquired Crunchyroll from AT&T's WarnerMedia in August 2021.
+The acquisition between the companies would cause some of Sentai's titles to leave Crunchyroll on a couple months later on March 31.

 On March 1, 2022, AMC Networks announced the launch of its book publishing division, AMC Networks Publishing, and then announced that it would launch several more FAST channels a month later.
 Throughout late 2022, the company had rapid changes in its leadership until Kristin Dolan was appointed CEO in early 2023.
 AMC bought the entirety of BBC America in 2024, although the BBC continues to maintain commercial ties with the channel.

 In February 2025, the company reported a $269 million impairment charge on its U.S. cable networks in its fourth-quarter 2024 earnings report, citing a broader decline in their market value.
 The write-down affected channels including AMC, BBC America, IFC, SundanceTV, We TV, and IFC Films.
-Domestic streaming revenue increased by 8%, raising the company’s total number of streaming subscribers to 12.4 million.
+Domestic streaming revenue increased by 8%, raising the company's total number of streaming subscribers to 12.4 million.
 International revenue declined by 14%, while subscription revenue fell by 5%.
 Adjusted earnings per share were $0.64, with total revenue down nearly 12% year-over-year to $599 million.

+In November 2025, AMC launched All Reality, a new streaming service dedicated to Reality television-based programming.
+A month later in December 2025, the company announced that it would begin airing professional wrestling promotion Total Nonstop Action Wrestling's flaghsip show, TNA Impact!, on AMC on January 15, 2026.